 Saint Joseph’s College has received a $1.5 million challenge grant from the Harold Alfond Foundation to support the creation of a new

-About the five components of the Saint Joseph’s College Center for Nursing Excellence:
+About the five components of the Saint Joseph’s College Center for Nursing Innovation:

-- Expansion of the College’s longstanding on-campus and online nursing education program from BSN and MSN degrees to include Doctor of Nursing Practice and Acute Care Nurse Practitioner programs;
+- Expansion of the College’s longstanding on-campus and online nursing education program from BSN and MSN degrees to include an Acute Care Nurse Practitioner program;

 - Expansion to five cutting-edge SIM laboratories (hospital and home-care settings);